citp/privacy-policy-historical/m/mo/mod/modernghana.com.md

-> *The following text is extracted and transformed from the modernghana.com privacy policy that was archived on 2015-09-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150906125054id_/http%3A//www.modernghana.com/GhanaHome/mg_services/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the modernghana.com privacy policy that was archived on 2018-09-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180904145218id_/https%3A//www.modernghana.com/privacy) for the most accurate reproduction.*

 # Modern Ghana Privacy

+### Modern Ghana Privacy

 Modern Ghana takes your privacy seriously.
 Please read the following to learn more about our privacy policy.